top of page

 Women leadership

-Women make up only 6% of CEOs in large companies (i.e., S&P 500; Catalyst, 2022).
-Such occupational segregation is known to hinder the inclusion of talented people, curtail economic growth, and thwart the achievement of the UN Sustainable Development Goals (World Economic Forum, 2020).
-In my research, I examine the effectiveness of gender diversity interventions that aim to increase women’s representation in leadership.
-Moreover, I aim to advance the understanding of how an inclusive organizational culture benefits women’s and men’s leadership behavior in STEM (science, technology, engineering and math) organizations.
+Women make up only 8% of CEOs in large companies (i.e., S&P 500; Catalyst, 2023).
+Yet, occupational segregation is known to hinder the inclusion of talented people, curtail economic growth, and thwart the achievement of the UN Sustainable Development Goals (World Economic Forum, 2020).
+My research evaluates the effectiveness of gender diversity interventions and organizational policies aimed at increasing women's representation and success in masculine roles and domains.
+In my work, I examine both potential benefits as well as unintended negative consequences.

 Men in care-oriented careers